burkh4rt/cam-graphs/README.md

-# cam-graphs
+# gnns-graphs

-This code trains a simple graph neural network on biobank/bacs data using [pytorch-geometric](https://pytorch-geometric.readthedocs.io).
+This code trains a simple graph neural network on bacs/biobank data using [pytorch-geometric](https://pytorch-geometric.readthedocs.io).
 Hyperparameters are tuned with [optuna](https://optuna.org).
 Feature importances can then be assigned with [shap](https://shap.readthedocs.io).